Wondering what the Tesla Gateway does? It's the brains behind your Powerwall setup—handling backup power, monitoring, and system control.

-A standard Tesla Powerwall setup has two components, the Powerwall itself, which houses the battery cells and battery inverter, and the Backup Gateway.
-The Gateway is the hub of your system.
+A standard Tesla Powerwall setup has two components: the Powerwall itself, which houses the battery cells and battery inverter, and the Backup Gateway.

-Tesla has designed the system to be highly flexible, allowing for many location options for component placement.
+The Gateway is the hub of your system and was designed to be highly flexible, allowing for many location options for component placement.

-The Tesla Gateway serves many purposes, as outlined below:
+The Tesla Gateway serves many purposes:

 Your main electrical supply is wired to the Gateway.
 The outgoing side of the Gateway will connect to the circuits in your switchboard.
 Think of it as the “Gateway” to your electrical supply.